Monday, April 1, 2024

 "You're going against the beliefs of most of the people on Earth."

 "I know."
-I had calculated that there were about a million atheists on the planet.
+I had calculated that there might be a million atheists on the planet.

 None of them lived in my hometown.

-"This is a problem for your mother.
+"This is a big problem for your mother.
 What are you going to do?"

 "Whatever she wants."
 Obedience was the path of least resistance.

-"Good boy, but try and keep an open mind."
+"Good boy, but try and keep an open mind about God."

 "You're not mad."